-Luo Yat-Ching Assistant Professor, Department of Architecture and Urban Design, Chinese Culture University
+You-Cheng Luo Assistant Professor, Department of Architecture and Urban Design, Chinese Culture University

-Su Mengzong, Assistant Professor, Department of Architecture, Donghai University
+Meng-Tsung Su Assistant Professor, Department of Architecture, Tunghai University

-Free admission, advance registration is required ($150 is available at the on-site bookstore and discounts on books and drinks are available)
+Free admission, advance registration is required ($150 is available at the on-site bookstore with discounts on books and drinks)

 This is a book whose title might cause some confusion: How do buildings, as inorganic structures, "learn"?
 To address this, the guide You-Cheng Luo first introduces us to the author's background.
 Stewart Brand (1938-) grew up post-World War II, studied biology, design, and photography.
 He founded the Whole Earth Catalog, a hippie bible akin to a paper version of Google, encompassing various scientific knowledge in the format of a phone book.
 Not really in the profession of architecture, Stewart Brand’s campaign for environmental protection and anti-war movements led us to understand that this is not a typical architecture book, at least not from a designer's perspective.